3 key takeaways

 Professional certifications

-Professional certifications are industry-recognized credentials awarded by established organizations to validate expertise in a particular occupation or industry.
+Professional certifications are industry-recognized credentials awarded by established organizations to validate expertise in a specific role or field.
+They’re often tied to career advancement, skill development, and employer trust.

 Technical certifications